lisavetta/swift/README.md

   </details>

 * [Google] Extensions can be used to organize functionality of a type across multiple “units.”
 As with member order, the organizational structure/grouping you choose can have a great effect on readability; you must use some logical organizational structure that you could explain to a reviewer if asked.

+* [RW] In particular, when adding protocol conformance to a model, prefer adding a separate extension for the protocol methods.
+This keeps the related methods grouped together with the protocol and can simplify instructions to add a protocol to a class with its associated methods.
+For UIKit view controllers, consider grouping lifecycle, custom accessors, and IBAction in separate class extensions.

 * [Google] Line-Wrapping.
 (Large chapter in https://google.github.io/swift/)